 - Gently place your furry friend into the tub, reassuring your cat by giving them praise and petting them.

 - Carefully wet your cat's fur with a cup full of water or a wet cloth.
-Keep your cat's head and face dry to prevent any irritation to their eyes, ears, and nose.
+Keep your cat's head and face dry to prevent any irritation to its eyes, ears, and nose.

 - Lather your kitty in a special cat shampoo (do not use human shampoo) avoiding the head and face.